Security-Onion-Solutions/securityonion-docs/index.rst

 You are viewing the documentation for Security Onion 2.3.
-If deploying our newly released version 2.4 switch to the `Security Onion 2.4 Documentation <https://docs.securityonion.net/en/2.4/>`__ instead.
+If deploying the newer version 2.4 switch to the `Security Onion 2.4 Documentation <https://docs.securityonion.net/en/2.4/>`__ instead.

 .. _index: